 The ultimate exhibition of God’s glory was at the cross where His wrath, justice, and mercy met.
 The righteous judgment of all sin was executed at the cross, and God’s grace was on display in His Son’s words, “Father, forgive them” (Luke 23:34).
 God’s love and grace are manifest in those whom He has saved (John 3:16; Ephesians 2:8–10).
 In the end, God will be glorified as His chosen people worship Him for all eternity with the angels, and the wicked will also glorify God as His righteousness results in the eternal punishment of unrepentant sinners (Philippians 2:11).
 Without the fall of Adam and Eve, we would never know God’s justice, grace, mercy, or love.

 Some raise the objection that God’s foreknowledge and foreordination of the fall damages man’s freedom.
 In other words, if God created mankind with full knowledge of the impending fall into sin, how can man be responsible for his sin?
-The best answer to that question can be found in the Westminster Confession of Faith:
+An answer to that question can be found in the Westminster Confession of Faith:

 “God, from all eternity, did, by the most wise and holy counsel of his own will, freely, and unchangeably ordain whatsoever comes to pass; yet so, as thereby neither is God the author of sin, nor is violence offered to the will of the creatures; nor is the liberty or contingency of second causes taken away, but rather established” (WFC, III.1)